 2. The Caterer – This can be a costly situation if your caterer shuts its doors or just doesn’t show up.
 Especially if you put down a deposit.
 My advice is to negotiate to make sure your final payment isn’t due until they arrive with the food.
 That way, if they don’t come, you aren’t out the entire amount, leaving you a nice chunk to quickly make alternate choices.
 In this situation, quickly contact local reputable restaurants and ask to speak with the manager.
 Explain the situation, tell them your guest count and your budget (can you afford a bit more??) and see how quickly they can make your day.
 When they arrive and save the day, make sure to send them a huge thank you review on Yelp.
 It can really help them out!

 3. Flowers – This can be an easy fix.
-If your florist leaves you without a bouquet, don’t panic.
+If your florist leaves you without a bouquet and there is no way to manage flower delivery in Canada, don’t panic.
 Head to your local Michael’s store, grab some florist wire and green tape, a roll of ribbon and then head to the grocery store or your local farmer’s market.
 You can quickly put together a few bouquets – don’t forget to go online and research how to put it together.
 Typically on You-Tube, you’ll find a quick video.
 Grab your family and friends and, trust me, they’ll jump in to help.
 Then, while at the market, grab a few bunches of flowers and a few packs of mason jars.
 Throw a handful of flowers in each and you have your centerpieces.
 Top it off with candles and you’ve saved the day!

 5. The Cake – Well, think of it this way – not everyone likes cake!!
 But, to make the rest happy and continue with long-standing traditions, let there be cake.
 Head to your local grocery store.
 Safeway is known for great wedding cakes, in case you didn’t know!
 Now, it might not be fondant and fancy, but it’s cake and it’s tasty.
 If it’s the day of the wedding, don’t expect a 6-tiered fancy centerpiece.
 However, they could quickly make a top-layer for the happy couple to cut and get sheet cakes to cut for your guests in the kitchen.
 Nobody will be any the wiser.
 And, if you want to have a larger presentation, do what is quite popular and have a dessert station.
 Get the top tier on a nice stand in the middle of your dessert table so it stands out.
 Then, fill in the rest of the table with other fun desserts – everything from lemon bars to cheesecake.
 Your guests will be none the wiser and everyone will find something to nibble on.
 Nobody will ever know if you don’t mention it!